 A lung transplant will be needed for the following conditions:

-- Severe cystic fibrosis (CF): CF is an inherited disease which causes problems in the glands that make sweat and mucus to secrete thick fluids causing the blockage of passages in the lungs.
+- Severe cystic fibrosis (CF): CF is an inherited disease that causes problems in the glands that make sweat and mucus secrete thick fluids causing the blockage of passages in the lungs.

-- Bronchopulmonary dysplasia (BPD) or chronic obstructive pulmonary diseases (COPD): It is a lung disease that interferes with normal breathing.
+- Bronchopulmonary dysplasia (BPD) or chronic obstructive pulmonary disease (COPD): It is a lung disease that interferes with normal breathing.